Top 12 Medical Engineer Skills to Put on Your Resume

 4. LabVIEW

-LabVIEW (Laboratory Virtual Instrument Engineering Workbench) is a graphical programming environment used for data acquisition, instrument control, and industrial automation, particularly suited for developing applications in medical engineering for device control, monitoring, and signal processing.
+LabVIEW is a graphical environment for data acquisition, instrument control, and automation—great for benchtop testing, embedded monitoring, and verification rigs.

 Why It's Important